Opteo/google-ads-node/README.md

 ## Features

 **Note:** This library is a minimal, low-level implementation for calling the Google Ads API with gRPC Protocol Buffers.
-For a more feature complete and easier to use library, try our [Javascript client library](https://github.com/opteo/google-ads-api).
+For a more feature-complete and easier-to-use library, try our [Javascript client library](https://github.com/opteo/google-ads-api).

 - Fully matches the lastest [Google Ads API documentation](https://developers.google.com/google-ads/api/reference/rpc/)
 - Faster than using JSON (uses [gRPC](https://grpc.io/) and [Protocol Buffers](https://developers.google.com/protocol-buffers/))
-- Typescript definitions
+- Includes Typescript definitions

 ## Installation